The Ultimate Guide to Travel Rewards

 If, however, you’re not ready to stomach a steep annual fee and you just want to dip your toes in to get started on this hobby, then the Sapphire Preferred’s benefits are plenty good enough.

 Just keep in mind that once you receive a sign-up bonus on one of these cards, you can’t receive another sign-up bonus on a Sapphire product for at least 48 months — and you can’t have more than one Sapphire product at the same time, regardless of when you apply.
-You can upgrade or downgrade from one card to the other, but you won’t be able to earn the sign-up bonus this way.
+You can upgrade or downgrade from one card to the other, but you won’t be able to earn the welcome offer this way.

 Success story: Dreaming of an island getaway?
 Here’s how to travel to Hawaii for just $22.